-Prostate cells are physiologically dependent on androgens hormonal stimulation to grow, function, and proliferate.
-Testosterone, although not tumorigenic, is essential for the growth and perpetuation of tumor cells.
+Prostate cells are physiologically dependent on male hormones called androgens.
+Androgens cause hormonal stimulation of the prostate cancer cells causing them to grow, function, and proliferate.
+Testosterone, although not directly carcinogenic, is essential for the growth and perpetuation of tumor cells.
 The testes are the source of most androgens.
 The goal of hormonal therapy is to lower levels of testosterone or to stop testosterone from working.
 This can be achieved with surgery or with drug treatment.
 Often, the initial response is good, but cancer may progress over time.

 Androgen deprivation therapy: This therapy is likely to be used in cases in which the cancer has spread to distant regions.
 Therefore, it is not currently used among the standard options for men with localized prostate disease.

 - The testes produce much of the testosterone that stimulates cancer growth.
 Surgical removal of both testicles (castration, or orchiectomy) is the best way to stop hormonal stimulation of the tumor.

 - Men usually prefer medical castration to surgical castration as it is temporary and reversible, albeit much more expensive.
 A variety of agents have been used to suppress androgen levels acting at different levels of hormonal production and release.